Illegal immigration to the United States: Border controls

 As a proportion of U.S. population, nationwide border encounters have varied substantially over the decades.

 US southwest border encounters decreased with Trump's second term which began in 2025.

 As early as 1904, mounted border watchmen were employed by the US Immigration Service to prevent illegal southern border crossings.
 Texas Rangers were also often employed along the Texas border with Mexico.
 The US Border Patrol was also officially created in 1924, with its duties in 1925 broadened to include guarding the sea coast.
 Illegal entry into the United States became a particular problem during Prohibition, when bootleggers and smugglers would illegally enter the country to transport alcohol.

 The debate over illegal immigration has continued amongst the fear of potential terrorist attacks in the wake of the September 11 attacks in 2001 and the lack of an effective Mexico–United States barrier.
 President Donald Trump enacted a travel ban from seven Muslim-majority countries, which was struck down as unconstitutional and replaced by a narrower version drafted by the Justice Department, which Trump described as "watered down, politically correct" and which was subsequently upheld by the Supreme Court.
 During his election campaign, Trump promised to make Mexico pay for a new border wall.
 The Mexican government refused to do so, and US taxpayers paid for the wall.
 The federal government entered a partial shutdown from December 22, 2018, to January 25, 2019, in a standoff over Trump's demand for $5.7 billion in funding for the wall.

 US Marines scandal

 In 2020, 24 US Marines were discharged after an investigation over their alleged involvement in drug crimes and a human smuggling operation along the US–Mexico border.
 The investigation began when US Border Patrol agents arrested two marines for transporting three illegal Mexican immigrants on July 3, 2019.
-A few weeks later 16 marines and a US Navy sailor were arrested on base during a battalion formation on July 25, 2019.
+On July 25, 2019, 16 marines and a US Navy sailor were arrested on base during a battalion formation.
 The last arrest occurred on December 2, 2019, when a marine was caught transporting two illegal Chinese immigrants near the border.

-The ring leader of the human smuggling operation was identified as Francisco Saul Rojas-Hernandez.
-Some of the marines in court said Francisco Saul Rojas-Hernandez would pay them $1,000 per person that they helped transport.
-8 marines plead guilty, however some of the marines had their charges dropped after a judge said that the arrest of the 16 marines in front of a battalion formation was a violation of their rights.
+The ringleader of the human smuggling operation was identified as Francisco Saul Rojas-Hernandez.
+Some of the marines in court said Rojas-Hernandez would pay them $1,000 per person that they helped transport.
+8 marines pled guilty, however some had their charges dropped after a judge said that the arrest of the 16 marines in front of a battalion formation was a violation of their rights.
 The US Marine Corps still took administrative or judicial action against the 24 marines involved.
 According to 1st Lieutenant Cameron Edinburgh, one marine received a general discharge under honorable conditions, at least one marine received a dishonorable discharge, two received bad conduct discharges, and 19 received other than honorable discharges.
 The Navy sailor was also removed from service with a bad conduct discharge.